derbyparty/derby-router/README.md

 Install: `npm install derby-router`

-Add the package in your derby application:
+Add the package into your derby application:

 *index.js*
 ```js